siddharth201/MyNotes/DSA/Hashing/Pattern-2_FrequencyCounting/Problem-3-RansomNote.md

->Q. Given two strings ransomNote and magazine, return true if ransomNote can be constructed by using the letters from magazine and false otherwise.</n></n>Each letter in magazine can only be used once in ransomNote.
+>Q. Given two strings ransomNote and magazine, return true if ransomNote can be constructed by using the letters from magazine and false otherwise.
+Each letter in magazine can only be used once in ransomNote.